 - Ash Impoundment Closure Environmental Impact Statement (TVA 2016).
 This programmatic EIS was prepared to address the closure of impoundments at all of TVA's fossil plants to support the implementation of TVA's goal to eliminate all wet CCR storage at its fossil plants. - Integrated Resource Plan, 2019 Final Report and Environmental Impact Statement (TVA 2019a).
 This plan provides direction for how TVA will meet the long-term energy needs of the TVA power service area.
 The report and EIS evaluate scenarios that could unfold over the next 20 years.
 It discusses ways that TVA can meet future power demand economically while supporting TVA's equally important mandates for environmental stewardship and economic development across the TVA power service area. - Paradise CCR Management Operations Environmental Assessment (TVA 2017).
 This EA reviewed actions necessary to convert CCR storage from wet to dry and included the construction and operation of a Gypsum Dewatering Facility, Dry Fly Ash Handling System, and an onsite CCR landfill.
 The Proposed Action also included the closure of the Gypsum Disposal Area, Slag Impoundment 2A/2B, Stilling Impoundment 2C, and the Peabody Ash Impoundment. - Paradise Fossil Plant Units 1 and 2 Mercury and Air Toxics Standards Compliance Project Environmental Assessment (TVA 2013).
 This EA evaluated two alternatives to comply with EPA's 2010 MATS.
-These included installation and operation of pulse jet fabric filter systems or replacing Units 1 and 2 with a combustion turbine/combined-cycle plant. - Potential Retirement of Paradise Fossil Plant Environmental Assessment (TVA 2019b).
-This EA evaluated the potential retirement of operating Unit 3 at a coal-fired plant in Muhlenberg County, Kentucky.
-Units 1 and 2 were replaced with natural gas generation in spring 2017.
+These included installation and operation of pulse jet fabric filter systems or retiring and replacing Units 1 and 2 with a combustion turbine/combined-cycle plant. - Potential Retirement of Paradise Fossil Plant Environmental Assessment (TVA 2019b).
+This EA evaluated the potential retirement of the coal-fired PAF Unit 3.